pyxll/remote-notebook/README.md

 This project bridges PyXLL and Jupyter Notebooks.

-Simply, it enables Excel add-ins to be written in Python using PyXLL, but for the Python code to be executed in an IPython kernel running on a Jupyter Notebook server.
+It enables Excel add-ins to be written in Python using PyXLL, but for the  Python code to be executed in an IPython kernel running on a Jupyter Notebook server.

+For details about PyXLL, see https://www.pyxll.com.

 ## Status